Harry Potter: The Exhibition – Paris, France

 by Marion Delaunay

-I was really pleased with the setting of little « classrooms » for each professor, with costumes, props, and even a funny game for the Herbology class, where you could pull out mandrakes just like in the Chamber of Secrets.
-A bit further, we could see a display of beautiful Quidditch robes, but also broomsticks (it was very interesting to see a Nimbus 2000 on scale) and flyers… I wished we could have such amazing training clothes and accessories for the Parisian Quidditch teams!
-The next room was Hagrid’s hut, and I loved the fact that we had to actually go through it, and se how everything was larger than what you would find in a regular house.
+I was really pleased with the setting of little classrooms for each professor, with costumes, props, and even a fun game for the Herbology class, where you could pull out mandrakes just like in Chamber of Secrets.
+A bit further, we could see a display of beautiful Quidditch robes and broomsticks.
+The next room was Hagrid’s hut, and I loved the fact that we had to actually go through it and see how everything was larger than what you would find in a regular house.

-Then, everything went darker, and even a bit colder (or was that just my imagination ?), when we entered a room where a part of the Forbidden Forest was displayed, with some of its inhabitants, such as a child of Aragog, the Hungarian Horntail, a centaur… which lead us to what would be my favorite room of all: The Dark Arts.
-I was totally blown away by how much detail the artists put into the creation of the Death Eater masks and outfits, and Voldemort’s robe was also impressive, surrounded by darkness and gloomy music.
-I also liked the path that led to the next room, with black, labyrinthy-like walls with Death Eater’s Wanted posters and long, creepy vines here and there.
-We were then greeted by a set of various props, including Sirius’ Azkaban outfit, the horcruxes contained in a glass case, but also for the first time in the Exhibition, some pieces from the real life wizard chess featured in Chamber of Secrets.
-On our way to the Great Hall, the last stop of our tour, outfits of the Battle of Hogwarts were displayed, with the sword of Gryffindor next to Neville’s famous cardigan.
+Then, everything went darker, and even a bit colder when we entered a room where a part of the Forbidden Forest was displayed with some of its inhabitants, which lead us to what would be my favorite room of all: The Dark Arts.
+I was totally blown away by how much detail the artists put into the creation of the Death Eater masks and outfits, and Voldemort’s robe was also impressive.
+I also liked the path that led to the next room, with black, labyrinth-like walls with Death Eater’s Wanted posters and long, creepy vines here and there.
+We were then greeted by a set of various props, including Sirius’ Azkaban outfit, the Horcruxes contained in a glass case, but also for the first time in the Exhibition, some pieces from the real-life wizard chess featured in Chamber of Secrets.

-I really enjoyed the Exhibition, especially because I was able to see all of those props that were created for the films, and that we don’t particularly notice because they’re part of the background.
-I recommend it to all muggles and wizards, and I will certainly go back to spend some more time observing every little detail, and maybe successfully score another ten points at Quidditch!
+I really enjoyed the Exhibition, especially because I was able to see all of those props that were created for the background of the films.
+I recommend it to all muggles and wizards, and I will certainly go back to spend some more time observing every little detail!